gitlabhq/gitlabhq/doc/api/README.md

 **PRIVATE-TOKEN** (capital and with dash instead of underscore).
 You can find or reset your private token in your account page (`/profile/account`).

-If no, or an invalid, `private_token` is provided then an error message will be returned with status code `401`:
+If `private_token` is invalid or omitted, then an error message will be returned with status code `401`:

 ```json
 {